-Prior to stocking of acoustic-tagged razorback suckers and bonytail, 12 SURs were deployed throughout the study area (figure 5; objectives 3 and 4).
+Prior to stocking of acoustic tagged razorback sucker and bonytail, 12 SURs were deployed throughout the study area (figure 5, objectives 3 and 4).
 Five supplemental SURs were deployed later in the season.
-Sites were selected to
+Sites were selected to ensure movement of fish up- or downstream as well as fish entering or exiting major backwaters was detected.

-California A7 upper C7 McIntyre Park Farmers bridge Oxbow Camp bridge Hart Mine Road bridge SURs 2.75 5.5 11 km Walter's Camp 1.75 3.5 7 Mi Service Layer Credits: Source: Esri, DigitalGlobe, GeoEye, i-cubed, USDA, USGS, AEX, Getmapping, Aerogrid, IGN, IGP, swisstopo, and the GIS User Community ensure movement of fishes up- or downstream and to ensure fishes entering or exiting major backwaters was detected.
 All SURs deployed throughout the study area were attached to a camouflaged rope and connected to a 6-meter (m) piece of galvanized cable that was connected to a secure on-shore habitat (e.g., a tree root).
 Cable was used to avoid rope abrasion caused by waves and current on rocks in the river.
 Weights were attached to the cable and the SUR to ensure the SUR remained completely submerged in the water column.
 Each SUR has a battery life expectancy of 8 months and is programmed to scan continuously with a detection range up to 500 m.
-Each major backwater (A7 upper, C7 [McIntyre Park], A10 upper, A10 lower, and C10 [Ehler's]) had at least one SUR deployed in them.
-A7 upper and A10 upper each had two SURs deployed in them due to their size and number of acoustic-tagged fishes released into them.
+Each major backwater (A10 upper, A10 lower, A7 upper, C7, C10) had at least one SUR deployed in them.
+A7 upper and A10 upper each had two SURs deployed in them due to size and number of acoustic tagged fish released in them.
 The remaining SURs were spaced out in the river from above the interstate bridge and as far downstream as Walter's Camp.
-An additional SUR was placed in the river adjacent to the Imperial ponds.
+An additional SUR was placed in the river adjacent to Imperial Ponds.